 Sometimes we will review the words together using the Anita Archer method, where I say the word, they say the word, and so on.
 Once a word has been on a chart frequently or has many tally marks I remove it from our board.
 I do not remove any words that students are really struggling with still.
 I try to make room for new words frequently.
 Sometimes you will pick a word that you think will be wonderful, but find it’s rarely used or found.
 That’s okay.
 If after several weeks it’s still not around, go ahead and just remove it from the chart.

 Words that I remove from my Words, Words, Words Chart go on a separate wall – like a word wall – that I can reference later.
 I like to occasionally review old material so it’s not “lost” forever.
-I believe in Sharon’s book she called one wall the ‘active wall’ and another the ‘retired’ wall.
-Either way, the emphasis is on exploring words and noticing them everywhere.
+I believe in Sharon’s book she called one wall the ‘active wall’ and another the ‘retired wall.’
+Either way, the emphasis is on collecting vocabulary and noticing the words everywhere.

-I have found this method very exciting and a springboard for other discussions when students find them in our everyday activities.
+I have found this method of collecting vocabulary to be very exciting and a springboard for other discussions when students find them in our everyday activities.
 I feel it is very successful and for some kids, it’s just a huge scavenger hunt!